Meet the members of our executive and senior leadership teams. All profile images downloaded from this site may be used for editorial purposes only.

 He is a member of Society of Cable Telecommunications Engineers, the Institute of Electrical and Electronics Engineers and American Radio Relay League.Download Profile Image

-Mr. Winfrey joined Charter from Unitymedia GmbH, Germany’s second-largest cable operator, where he served as Chief Financial Officer, and separately as Managing Director for Unitymedia’s cable operations, broadcasting and satellite entities.
+Mr. Winfrey joined Charter from Unitymedia GmbH, Germany’s second-largest cable operator, where he served as Chief Financial Officer, and as Managing Director for Unitymedia’s cable operations, broadcasting and satellite entities.

 He received a B.S. in accounting and an MBA from the University of Florida.Download Profile Image